gakaika/La-Pizza-App/README.md

   * Other functionality such as only allowing the user to select the number of toppings specified, allowing form submissions only when all relevent criteria inputted for a product, and updating cost with AJAX when product attributes changed.

 ## Features
-* Powerful adminstrator user interface to manage product collection, active orders, and product customizations on the SQLite database
+* Powerful adminstrator user interface to manage product collection and customizations, as well as track active orders and update their status on the SQLite database
 * Intuitive and easy to use interface for customers with easy viewing of products on menu, customizing products, saving items in carts and placing an order
-* Allows users to check the status of their orders
+* Allows users to check the status of their orders once placed

+## Setup and Usage
+First create a super-user to manage the application's database, which will have access to the product collection and active orders for fulfillment.
+Simply run the below command inside the folder for this application, and follow the prompts:

+    python manage.py createsuperuser

+After this, the application can be run by:

+    python manage.py runserver

+To access the adminstrator user interface, simply go to the **/admin** route.
+Please look at the demo video on how to use this to track orders, update their status, and managing the product collection.